contagon/handbook/handbook/9-relief-society.md

 * Serve on the ward council.
 She serves as (1) a member of the council who helps address needs in the ward and find solutions and (2) a representative of the Relief Society (see [29.2.5]).
 * Lead the Relief Society’s efforts to participate in God’s work of salvation and exaltation (see [chapter 1]).
 * Organize and oversee the service of ministering sisters.
 Coordinate ministering assignments with the elders quorum presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See [chapter 21].
-* Under the bishop’s guidance, counsel with adult members of the ward.
+* Under the bishop’s guidance, counsel with adult members of the ward (see [31.1] and [31.3]).
 Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
 See [Counseling Resources].
+For information about abuse, see [38.6.2].
 * With the elders quorum presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3] and [9.2.3]).
 * With the elders quorum presidency, help lead temple and family history work in the ward (see [8.2.4] and [9.2.4]).
 * Coordinate the Relief Society’s efforts to strengthen young adult sisters in the ward, both single and married.
 One counselor may be assigned to serve with young single adults (see [14.1.2.2]).
 * Meet with each member of Relief Society individually at least once a year.
 Discuss the well-being of the sister and her family.
-* Teach sisters their covenant responsibilities.
+* Teach sisters their covenant responsibilities and blessings, including the blessings that come from God’s priesthood power (see [3.5] and [3.6]).
+Help them understand the power, protection, direction, joy, and peace that come from developing a covenant relationship with Heavenly Father and Jesus Christ.
 * Oversee and help improve teaching in the Relief Society (see [chapter 17]).
 * Plan and conduct Relief Society meetings.
 * Oversee Relief Society activities (see [9.2.1.3]).